return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/chelsio/cxgb3/sge_c.rst

     :param unsigned int len:
         length of skb main body data to include in the SGL

-    :param struct pci_dev \*pdev:
+    :param const dma_addr_t \*addr:
-        the PCI device
+        the list of the mapped addresses

-.. _`make_sgl.description`:
+.. _`write_sgl.description`:

 Description
 -----------

-Generates a scatter/gather list for the buffers that make up a packet and returns the SGL size in 8-byte words.
+Copies the scatter/gather list for the buffers that make up a packet and returns the SGL size in 8-byte words.
 The caller must size the SGL appropriately.